Aaretha/Semester3Assignment2/README.md

 This project outlines how to deploy a static website on AWS using Terraform.
 The infrastructure includes an S3 bucket for hosting website files, CloudFront for content delivery, Route 53 for domain name management, IAM roles and policies for security, API Gateway for handling HTTP requests, and SSL certificates for HTTPS.

 ## Prerequisites
-- **AWS Account**: You need an active AWS account to deploy the resources.
+- **AWS Account**: An active AWS account is needed to deploy the resources.
-- **Domain name registered in Route 53**: Ensure your domain name is registered and managed by AWS Route 53.
+- **Domain name registered in Route 53**: Ensure domain name is registered and managed by AWS Route 53.
-- **Terraform installed on your local machine**: Install Terraform on your machine.
+- **Terraform installed on your local machine**: Install Terraform on machine.

 ## Project Structure
 The project consists of the following Terraform configuration files and directories: